Matematikoi/query-generator/docs/endpoints/synthetic_generation.md

 This endpoint performs two primary tasks: generating join structures and adding predicates.

 The endpoint leverages the foreign key/primary key relationships within the schema to construct various join structures.
 By traversing the graph representation of these relationships, it explores all possible join configurations.

 For predicate generation, the endpoint supports the `IN`, `<`, and `=` operators.
-It uses statistical information to ensure that each predicate is meaningful and does not result in an empty result set.
-This guarantees that the generated queries are both valid and useful for testing or benchmarking purposes.
+It uses statistical information to ensure that each individual predicate is meaningful and does not result in an empty result set.

 Termination conditions: We ran all possible batches, generating for each batch up to `max_signatures_per_fact_table` signatures per fact table, and for